czertyaka/codiri/README.md

 ## Introduction

 `codiri` stands for "COntaminated Derelict Incipient Radiation Impact".
-Derangment of this name reflects its nature.
+Derangment of this name comes from its nature.
 I now must warn you, stranger, this is not for common use.
 Project deals with very specific problem in radiation safety.

-Imagine industrial basin near nuclear facility that produces liquid radioactive waste and utilize this basin to store it.
+Imagine industrial basin near nuclear facility that produces liquid radioactive waste and utilizes this basin to store it.
 There are certain summer days when sun is so close to these lands of mortals that, once exposed to it, you seek shelter in haste.
 The water these days does not bring comfort, on contrary, it becomes warm and nasty, you can even see